 Agia Irini gorge

-Is located in the outer western White Mountains (“Lefla Ori”) and starts 1Km to the south of the Agia Irini village and ends (7,5 Km) close to “Oasis” tavern where an asphalt road begins.
-The “E4” European path goes though it.
-It’s a good alternative to the Samaria gorge because is less crowded.
+It is located in the outer western White Mountains (“Lefka Ori”) and starts 1Km to the south of the Agia Irini village and ends (7,5 Km) close to “Oasis” tavern where an asphalt road begins.
+The “E4” European path goes through it.
+It’s a good alternative to the Samaria gorge because it is less crowded.
 The environment and landscape are interesting for the major part of the length.
-It’s quite wooded: in the upper part the stream bed is occupied by Oriental Plane (Platanus orientalis) and Oleander (Nerium oleander), then Cypress (Cupressus sempervirens) and Turkish Pine (Pinus brutia) dominate; this latter particularly on the gorge walls.
+It’s quite wooded: in the upper part the stream bed is occupied by Oriental Plane (Platanus orientalis) and Oleander (Nerium oleander), then Cypress (Cupressus sempervirens) and Turkish Pine (Pinus brutia) dominate; this latter, particularly on the gorge walls.
 The hike is easy: you go mostly downhill, but there are also two stretches where the path goes uphill (D +100) and moves away from the gorge bottom; only a point requires the use of your hands for balance and extra protection.

-You have to carefully plan your hike and the way to come back, because from the gorge exit there are 2,7 Km of asphalt road to get to the junction to the main road to Sougia (where the bus stops) and 2,4 Km more to get to Sougia.
+You have to carefully plan your hike and the way to come back because from the gorge exit there is 2,7 Km of asphalt road to get to the junction to the main road to Sougia (where the bus stops) and 2,4 Km more to get to Sougia.

 Another way, if you are located in Sougia, is to take the public bus to Hania in the early morning and get off at the entrance of the gorge or to take a taxi.

 We parked the car at the gorge entrance, after passing through the gorge we walked up to the junction and took the bus to Sougia.
 Then we took the bus from Sougia to Agia Irini.